philipp-baumann/simplerspec/README.md

 7. `plot_spc_ext`: Extended spectral plotting; e.g. group spectra using different panels or color spectra based on chemical reference values to explore trends.
 8. `fit_pls`: Perform model tuning and evaluation based on Partial Least Squares (PLS) regression
+9. `select_ref_spc`: Select a set of reference samples to measured by traditional analysis methods when no a priori sample data except spectra are available (based on Kennard-Stones sampling)
-9. `predict_from_spc`: Predict multiple chemical properties from a list of calibrated models and new soil spectra
+10. `predict_from_spc`: Predict multiple chemical properties from a list of calibrated models and new soil spectra

 # Installation